NCMlab/Onboarding/README.md

 ## Your first day

-* Read the Whitaker Lab [code of conduct](https://github.com/WhitakerLab/Onboarding/blob/master/CODE_OF_CONDUCT.md).
-Chat with Kirstie if you have any questions about lab norms or would like to add or change anything in the code of conduct.
+* Read the NCM Lab [code of conduct](https://github.com/NCMlab/Onboarding/blob/master/CODE_OF_CONDUCT.md).
+Chat with Stef if you have any questions about lab norms or would like to add or change anything in the code of conduct.
-* Ask Kirstie to invite you to join the Alan Turing [slack channel](https://alan-turing-institute.slack.com).
+[//]* Ask Kirstie to invite you to join the Alan Turing [slack channel](https://alan-turing-institute.slack.com).
-* Set up the weekly meetings file by following the guidelines in the [Setting-up-your-weekly-meetings.md](https://github.com/WhitakerLab/Onboarding/blob/master/Setting-up-your-weekly-meetings.md) file.
+* Set up the weekly meetings file by following the guidelines in the [Setting-up-your-weekly-meetings.md](https://github.com/NCMlab/Onboarding/blob/master/Setting-up-your-weekly-meetings.md) file.

 ## Lab meetings